Rate of convergence of the smoothed empirical Wasserstein distance: Proof of Proposition

 Now fix any (non-random) $s\in c_i$ and notice that under the conditioning above we have $\|S-s\|\le 2$ because the cube $c_i$ has diameter $2$.
 Then from triange inequality and ~\eqref{eq:brt_6} with $\delta'=1/2$ we obtain

 Using this bound in~\eqref{eq:brt_7} yields~\eqref{eq:brt_2}. \end{proof}

-For future reference we also need to show that the R\'{e}nyi mutual information $I_\lambda(S; Y)$ is also finite for all $1<\lambda < 2$.
-The R\'{e}nyi mutual information is defined as follows:
+In some of our applications in the sequel, we also require that the R\'{e}nyi mutual information $I_\lambda(S; Y)$ (defined in Definition \ref{def-renyi}) is finite for all $1<\lambda < 2$, which we demonstrate using a similar approach in Lemma \ref{lem-I-lambda}.